tsmatz/imitation-learning-tutorials/Readme.md

 # Imitation Learning Algorithms Tutorial (Python)

-Such like [reinforcement learning](https://github.com/tsmatz/reinforcement-learning-tutorials), imitation learning is an approach to learn how the agent takes the action to get optimal results.
-However, unlike reinforcement learning, imitation learning never use prior reward's functions, but do use expert's behaviors instead.<br>

 This repository shows you the implementation examples of imitation learning (IL) from scratch in Python, with theoretical aspects behind code.

 ## Table of Contents

-In this repository, I'll focus on the following 5 methods.

 - [Behavior Cloning (BC)](01_bc.ipynb)
 - [Dataset Aggregation (DAgger)](02_dagger.ipynb)